Ditached/ARPlacementKit-Docs/docs/troubleshooting.md

 ## Common Errors

+!!! note

->Starting a new project and following the setup carefully should prevent all of the following errors.
+    Starting a new project and following the setup carefully should prevent all of the following errors.
->But this is a great reference anyway if you may have missed a step.
+    But this is a great reference anyway if you may have missed a step.

 ### How do I install this package